 Homemade almond milk is something else entirely, and well worth the effort!

-If you haven’t tried making almond milk from scratch, then I invite you come over where the grass is much, much greener …
+If you haven’t tried making almond milk from scratch, then I invite you come over where the grass is much, much greener…

-How to make
+How to make homemade almond milk

-It only takes about 20 minutes to make—including soaking, removing the skins, blending, and straining—infused in each step is an opportunity for mindfulness.
+The steps include sterilizing, soaking, removing the skins, blending, and straining, and infused in each step is an opportunity for mindfulness.

-The next day when it’s time to remove the skins, I take joy in slipping off the skins.
-It’s quite satisfying.
-And whenever there’s a repetitive process in the kitchen, it’s a reminder to let go and just focus on the task at hand.
-It only takes 3-5 minutes.
+It’s quite satisfying to experience the little pop, pop, pop of the skins, and whenever there’s a repetitive process in the kitchen, it’s a reminder to let go and just focus on the task at hand.

-Watching the blender work, and seeing the transformation of the hard, oily almonds, into creamy milk, looks almost miraculous to me.
+Watching the blender work, and seeing the transformation of the hard, oily almonds into creamy milk, looks almost miraculous to me.

 Then, straining out the milk using a nut bag, and noticing the rich creaminess and froth in the milk reminds me of a job well done.